Measuring Depth of Matroids: Basic parameter properties

 \begin{proof} For this proof, we say that a matroid tree-decomposition $(T, \tau)$ is a $(t,d)$-decomposition if its width is at most $t$ and the radius of $T$ is at most~$d$.
 We are going to prove, by induction, that every matroid $M$ admits a $(t,d)$-decomposition for $t=\csd(M)$ and $d=t-1$ if $M$ is connected, while $d=t$ if $M$ is disconnected.

 The claim trivially holds if $\csd(M)=1$; then we have $t=\csd(M)=1$ and~$d=0$ (if $M$ connected, i.e., $M$ has at most one element) or~$d=1$ (otherwise).

 Assume that the claim holds for all matroids of c$^*$-depth less than $t=\csd(M)$, as well as for all matroids of c$^*$-depth equal to~$t$ which are smaller than~$M$.
-If $M$ is not connected, then we inductively obtain $(t,t-1)$-decompositions of the components of $M$, and by joining them to a new root, we construct a sought $(t,t)$-decomposition for~$M$.
+If $M$ is not connected, then we inductively obtain $(t,t-1)$-decompositions of the components of $M$, pick a root in each one which has distance at most $t-1$ to every vertex in it, and construct a $(t,t)$-decomposition of~$M$ by joining the said roots to a common new vertex.
 Otherwise, by \Cref{def:eight-parameters}, let $M'$ be a c$^*$-transformation of the matroid $M$ such that $\cd(M')=\cd(M)-1=t-1$.
 Then, by induction, we obtain a $(t-1,t-1)$-decomposition $(T, \tau)$ of~$M'$, and we have that $(T, \tau)$ is at the same time a $(t,t-1)$-decomposition of~$M$ by \Cref{def:mtreewidth} and \Cref{lem:omegaineq}\,a). \end{proof}

 \begin{lemma} If a matroid $M$ has a matroid tree-decomposition of width $t$ and radius~$d$, then $\csd(M)\leq t\cdot d+1$. \end{lemma}